-This document has been prepared for informational purposes only and is only intended to provide a summary of the subject matter covered.
-It does not purport to be comprehensive.
+This document has been prepared for general informational purposes only and is only intended to provide a summary of the subject matter covered.
+It does not purport to be comprehensive or to give advice.
 The views expressed are the views of the writer at the time of issue and may change over time.
-It does not constitute investment advice and/or a recommendation and should not be used as the basis of any investment decision.
-This document is not an offer document and does not constitute an offer or invitation or investment recommendation to distribute or purchase securities, shares, units or other interests or to enter into an investment agreement.
+This is not an offer document and does not constitute an offer or invitation or investment recommendation to distribute or purchase securities, shares, units or other interests or to enter into an investment agreement.
 No person should rely on the content and/or act on the basis of any material contained in this document.

 This document is confidential and must not be copied, reproduced, circulated or transmitted, in whole or in part, and in any form or by any means without our prior written consent.
 The information contained within this document has been obtained from sources that we believe to be reliable and accurate at the time of issue but no representation or warranty, express or implied, is made as to the fairness, accuracy, or completeness of the information.
-We do not accept any liability whatsoever for any loss arising directly or indirectly from any use of this information.
+We do not accept any liability whatsoever for any loss arising directly or indirectly from any use of this document.